Hachijō-jima: Language

-Flora and fauna
+Funga, flora, and fauna

 The island is home to bioluminescent mushrooms, including Mycena lux-coeli—meaning "heavenly light mushrooms"—and Mycena chlorophos.
 M. lux-coeli are widely found and for decades were believed only to exist on the island.
 The local name for the mushrooms is hato-no-hi, literally "pigeon fire".
 Many different plants are native to the island, including the pygmy date palm, aloe, freesia, hydrangea, hibiscus, Oshima and Japanese cherry, and bird of paradise.

 Since November 2015, humpback whales have been observed gathering around the island, far north from their known breeding areas in the Bonin Islands.
 All breeding activities except for giving births have been confirmed, and research is underway by the town of Hachijō and the Tokyo University of Marine Science and Technology to determine whether Hachijō-jima may become the northernmost breeding ground in the world, and possible expectations for opening a future tourism attraction.
 Whales can be viewed even from hot springs.
 Indo-Pacific bottlenose dolphins, likely (re)colonised from Mikura-jima, also live around the island, among other cetaceans such as false killer whales, sperm whales, and orcas (being sighted during humpback whale research in 2017).

 The waters around the island are important for the nourishment of green sea turtles, as well as Hamatobiuo (a type of flying fish).

 The Izu thrush makes its home on the island, as does the Japanese white-eye.
 The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it also supports populations of Japanese wood pigeons, Japanese murrelets, Pleske's grasshopper warblers and Ijima's leaf-warblers.